DeiC-HPC/GPU-learning/mdbook/src/shared-memory.md

 ![All threads have reached the barrier, so they now can continue](barrierdone.png)

 {:.code-info pyopencl}
-Two additional functions we need are `get_local_id` and `get_group_id`.
-These two functions works like `get_global_id`. `get_local_id` gets the current index in the thread block, we are working in, and `get_group_id` gets the index of the thread block.
-We need these to take advantage shared memory, because the entire thread block needs to swap group id dimension 0 and 1, and then we can transpose inside the thread block.
+We also need an additional functions `get_local_id`.
+This functions works like `get_global_id`. `get_local_id` gets the current index in the thread block, we are working in.
+We need this to take advantage shared memory, because we need to know

 {:.code cuda}
 ```c++